WisdomTree Floating Rate Treasury Fund

 Investment Risk Disclosure

-Volatility Risk: USFR exhibits minimal volatility risk, with a near-zero Beta of -0.02 indicating almost no correlation to broader market movements.
-This is further supported by an exceptionally low one-year maximum drawdown of -0.53%, reflecting extremely stable performance even in adverse conditions.
+Volatility Risk: USFR exhibits remarkably low volatility risk, with a Beta of -0.02 indicating no meaningful correlation to broader equity market movements.
+This is further evidenced by its exceptionally shallow maximum drawdown of -0.5% over the past year, reflecting its inherent stability.

 FAQs